ckf42/codelib/txsScript/README.md

 To use these scripts, simply copy the content of the scripts into the macro dialog.

 Remember to choose macro type "script".
+If the scripts ask for permissions for e.g. executing external commands, just choose Allow.

 ## Note